arm-hpc-user-group/tutorial-neoverse/guides/cluster.md

 This event will take place on virtual clusters hosted on AWS.
 The main focus will be the Arm based Graviton3 instances.
 You will have a cluster of the 64-core nodes, with enhanced (EFA) networking.

 Each participant will receive a username and password at the beginning odf the tutorial.
 This will be communicated by voice or via Slack.
 We advise to change the password at first login.
-The host DNS is **XXXXXX**
+The cluster hostname is **training.day1hpc.com**

 On the clusters we have a number of file systems mounted in different folders, for different purposes.